-Replication Framework Overview
+Replication Manager Overview

-DB's pre-packaged replication framework exists as a layer on top of the DB library.
-The replication framework is a multi-threaded implementation that allows you to easily add replication to your existing transactional application.
-You access and manage the replication framework using methods that are available off the DB_ENV class.
+DB's pre-packaged Replication Manager exists as a layer on top of the DB library.
+The Replication Manager is a multi-threaded implementation that allows you to easily add replication to your existing transactional application.
+You access and manage the Replication Manager using methods that are available off the DB_ENV class.

-The replication framework:
+The Replication Manager:

-- Provides a multi-threaded communications layer using pthreads (on Unix-style systems and similar derivatives such as Mac OS X), or Windows threads on Microsoft Windows systems. - Uses TCP/IP sockets.
+• Provides a multi-threaded communications layer using pthreads (on Unix-style systems and similar derivatives such as Mac OS X), or Windows threads on Microsoft Windows systems.

+• Uses TCP/IP sockets.
 Network traffic is handled via threads that handle inbound and outbound messages.
 However, each process uses a single socket that is shared using select().

-Note that for this reason, the replication framework is limited to a maximum of 60 replicas (on Windows) and approximately 1000 replicas (on Unix and related systems), depending on how your system is configured.
+Note that for this reason, the Replication Manager is limited to a maximum of 60 replicas (on Windows) and approximately 1000 replicas (on Unix and related systems), depending on how your system is configured.

-- Requires a single process for the master replica. - Requires that only one instance of the environment handle be used. - Upon application startup, a master can be selected either manually or via elections.
+- · Requires that only one instance of the environment handle be used. - Upon application startup, a master can be selected either manually or via elections.
 After startup time, however, during the course of normal operations it is possible for the replication group to need to locate a new master (due to network or other hardware related problems, for example) and in this scenario elections are always used to select the new master.

-If your application has technical requirements that do not conform to the implementation provided by the replication framework, you must write a custom replication framework using the DB replication APIs directly.
+If your application has technical requirements that do not conform to the implementation provided by the Replication Manager, you must write implement replication using the DB Replication Base APIs.
 See the next section for introductory details.

-Replication API Overview
+Replication Base API Overview

-The replication API is a series of Berkeley DB library classes and methods that you can use to build your own replication infrastructure.
-You should use the replication API only if the replication framework does not meet your application's technical requirements.
+The Replication Base API is a series of Berkeley DB library classes and methods that you can use to build your own replication infrastructure.
+You should use the Base API only if the Replication Manager does not meet your application's technical requirements.

-To make use of the replication API, you must write your own networking code.
-This frees you from the technical constraints imposed by the replication framework.
+To make use of the Base API, you must write your own networking code.
+This frees you from the technical constraints imposed by the Replication Manager.
 For example, by writing your own framework, you can:

-• Use a threading package other than pthreads (Unix) or Windows threads (Microsoft Windows).
-This might be interesting to you if you are using a platform whose preferred threading package is something other than (for example) pthreads, such as is the case for Sun Microsystem's Solaris operating systems.

-- Implement your own sockets.
-The replication framework uses TCP/IP sockets.
-While this should be acceptable for the majority of applications, sometimes UDP or even raw sockets might be desired. - Write a multi-process master replica.
+- Use a threading package other than pthreads (Unix) or Windows threads (Microsoft Windows).
+This might be interesting to you if you are using a platform whose preferred threading package is something other than (for example) pthreads, such as is the case for Sun Microsystem's Solaris operating systems. - Implement your own sockets.
+The Replication Manager uses TCP/IP sockets.
+While this should be acceptable for the majority of applications, sometimes UDP or even raw sockets might be desired.

-For information on writing a replicated application using the Berkeley DB replication APIs, see the Berkeley DB Programmer's Reference Guide.
+For information on writing a replicated application using the Berkeley DB Replication Base APIs, see the Berkeley DB Programmer's Reference Guide.